Aguttes

 Impressionist Art

-At the crossroads of ancient paintings and contemporary art, with its simplicity of subjects and its unique treatment of color, Impressionism is now the most popular pictorial movement in the history of painting.
-It is no wonder, then, that the Impressionist art auctions organized by Aguttes are scrutinized with great attention by institutions and private collectors alike.
-Whether they are French or foreign, these collectors have a clear preference for paintings that capture the subtle variations of light through a palette with vibrant tones, as seen in Renoir’s ‘Le village de Cagnes vu de la terrasse des Collettes,’ which was sold for 350,000 euros, or Paul-César Helleu’s ‘Voilier blanc en régate,’ sold for 252,420 euros.
+Straddling the line between old masters and contemporary art, Impressionism, with its simplicity of subjects and distinctive treatment of color, is today the most popular pictorial movement in art history.
+It’s no surprise that Aguttes’ Impressionist art auctions are closely watched by institutions and private collectors alike.
+French and international collectors have a clear preference for paintings that, with a vivid color palette, capture the subtle variations of light, such as Renoir’s Le village de Cagnes vu de la terrasse des Collettes, sold for €350,000, or Paul-César Helleu’s Voilier blanc en régate, sold for €252,420.

 Modern Art

-At the beginning of the 20th century, modernity was built on the notion of avant-gardes, which implied the idea of art evolving through successive breakthroughs, sometimes in an offensive or subversive manner.
-Their artistic reflections often led the artists to gradually move away from mimesis, the imitation of the world, and venture into the realm of abstraction.
+At the beginning of the 20th century, modernity was built on the notion of avant-gardes, suggesting an art evolving through successive, sometimes offensive or subversive, breakthroughs.
+This artistic reflection often led artists to gradually move away from mimesis, the imitation of the world, towards abstraction.
 However, modernity is not just a series of ruptures.
-It constantly refers back to tradition, as seen in the works of the “return to order” movement by Derain or those influenced by Surrealism by Balthus.
-Far from being linear, the history of modern art is punctuated by propositions that are sometimes contradictory.
-Aguttes takes pride in defending the plurality of modern art, a success exemplified by the auction of Max Ernst’s “Projet pour un monument à Leonardo da Vinci,” which sold for 833,000 euros in 2019.
+It constantly refers back to tradition, as evidenced by the “return to order” works of Derain or those, influenced by surrealism, of Balthus.
+Far from being linear, the history of modern art is punctuated with sometimes contradictory proposals.
+Aguttes is committed to defending modern art in its plurality.
+This commitment has been successful, as seen with Max Ernst’s Projet pour un monument à Leonardo da Vinci, which sold for €833,000 in 2019.

 Also discover